Christopher Wand

 Christopher Wand (born 28 June 1987) is a Norwegian politician for the Conservative Party.

-He served as a deputy representative to the Parliament of Norway from Buskerud during the term 2013–2017.
+He served as a deputy representative to the Parliament of Norway from Buskerud during the terms 2013–2017 and 2017–2021.
+In total he met during 33 days of parliamentary session.
 He hails from Hole and has been a member of the municipal council and county council.
-He has a bachelor's degree from the BI Norwegian Business School and is the current secretary-general of the Norwegian Young Conservatives.
+He has a bachelor's degree from the BI Norwegian Business School and was the secretary-general of the Norwegian Young Conservatives.

+In July 2018 he married fellow Conservative Party politician Sandra Bruflot.